awsdocs/amazon-cloudfront-developer-guide/doc_source/cache-statistics.md

 1. For **Viewer Location**, choose the continent from which viewer requests originated, or choose **All Locations**\.
 Cache statistics charts include data for requests that CloudFront received from the specified location\.

 1. In the **Distribution** list, select the distributions for which you want to display data in the usage charts:
-   + **An individual web distribution** – The charts display data for the selected CloudFront web distribution\.
+   + **An individual distribution** – The charts display data for the selected CloudFront distribution\.
 The **Distribution** list displays the distribution ID and alternate domain names \(CNAMEs\) for the distribution, if any\.
 If a distribution has no alternate domain names, the list includes origin domain names for the distribution\.
-   + **All Web Distributions** – The charts display summed data for all web distributions that are associated with the current AWS account, excluding web distributions that you have deleted\.
+   + **All distributions** – The charts display summed data for all distributions that are associated with the current AWS account, excluding distributions that you have deleted\.

 1. Click **Update**\.